Comparing the Various Insulation Materials

 Vapor Barrier: Acting as a moisture retardant, a vapor barrier helps protect insulation.
 The less moisture permeates the vapor barrier material, the greater its protection.
 Required to be fire-retardant, a high-grade vapor barrier adds another layer of fire-resistance to a steel building.

-RHINO Steel Building Systems combines three of the best insulation choices into one highly effective insulating system.
+RHINO Steel Building Systems combines three of the best insulation choices into one highly effective metal building insulating system.

 Our “Pro-Value” package starts with economical fiberglass batt insulation.
 Insulation hangers keep the batt insulation firmly in place.
-Easy-to-install clip-on rigid board insulation creates a thermal break, increasing the overall R-value.
+A second layer of insulation creates a thermal break, increasing the overall R-value.
 Completing the package is a heavy-duty washable fabric vapor barrier, held in place with durable steel retaining straps.

 We have found that 67% of our clients choose to include insulation with their steel building order.
 Most people using the Pro-Value Insulation Package report savings around 50% on their heating and cooling costs.